aimms/function-reference/model-handling/model-query-functions/identifiertext.rst

 Return Value
 ------------

-    This function returns a non-negative integer.
+    This function returns a string containing the text attribute of ``identifierName``.
     If ``identifierName`` is not an identifier, an error message is issued.
     When the text is not specified, the name of the identifier is returned.

 .. note::